mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 I will list some acronyms and terms which newcomers will not be familiar with.

 I do not expect anyone to read this from top to bottom.
-Rather, you should read the first few sections, then skim the rest, using ctrl-f or an LLM to find what you want.
+Rather, you should read the first few sections, then skim the rest, using ctrl-f or an LLM to find relevant content.

 ## Quickstart